Timensider/churn-prediction-streaming-service/README.md

 ## Author’s Note

-This version of the project was developed **after completing the original Coursera challenge**, as a way to practice advanced modeling, optimization, and evaluation techniques.
+This version of the project was developed **after completing the original Coursera challenge** to practice:
+ - Building more robust models
+ - Automating tuning with Optuna
+ - Interpreting results with SHAP

-This project was developed independently, collaborating with AI tools and documentation along the way — just as in a real-world workflow.
+AI tools were used for research, code drafting, and documentation — reflecting a modern, real-world workflow.

 ---